-Your first port of call should be to contact us as outlined in Section 11.
+Your first port of call should be to contact us as outlined above.
 However, if you still feel that your data is not being handled appropriately, you have the right to lodge a complaint with the Information Commissioner's Office.

 You can contact them by calling 0303 123 1113, or online at www.ico.org.uk/concerns (this links through to a third party website over which we have no control).

 If you are outside of the UK, please contact the relevant data protection regulator in your country of residence.

 The cookies we use on our site are tiny data files collected by your web browser and stored on your computer, mobile phone or tablet when you visit certain web pages.
 Please be assured that cookies don't harm your computer and our cookies do not contain any personally identifying information, such as credit card details.
 We use the encrypted information collected by them to help improve your experience of our site, by enabling us to store items in your shopping basket between visits, remembering your preferences and remembering you when you log into our site and helping us to identify and resolve errors.